 These cookies are easy to make dairy-free by substituting vegan butter for regular butter.

 You can definitely make this nut-free with some tweaking.
 The first and most obvious way is to omit the macadamia nuts.
-For the cookie dough, omit the almond flour and add an additional ¾ cup gluten free flour blend.
-Note, if you are using a starchy gluten free flour blend, you may need to adjust this amount slightly, so your cookies don't turn out dry.
+For the cookie dough, omit the almond flour and add ¾ cup gluten free flour blend.
+Note, if you use a starchy gluten free flour blend, you may need to adjust this amount slightly so your cookies don’t turn out dry.

-You could use fresh cranberries, but the cookies will turn out a lot softer.
-Fresh cranberries are a lot more sour so you would need to adjust your sugar accordingly.
-I haven't tested real cranberries in this recipe so I am unable to say how much additional sugar.
+You could use fresh cranberries, but the cookies will turn out much softer.
+Fresh cranberries are a lot more sour, so you must adjust your sugar accordingly.
+I haven’t tested real cranberries in this recipe, so I cannot say how much additional sugar.

 You can easily freeze the cooled cookies in a freezer-safe zipper bag.

-Yes, you can easily refrigerate this gluten free cookie dough.
-To make these slice and bake, place the cookie dough onto a piece of wax paper.
+Yes, you can quickly refrigerate this gluten free cookie dough.
+To make these slices and bake, place the cookie dough onto a piece of wax paper.
 Shape the dough into a log and roll the wax paper around it.
 Refrigerate for 30-60 minutes.

 If you love baking with fresh cranberries, try these gluten free cranberry shortbread bars!
-While you are visiting, you may like one of these delicious gluten free cookie recipes too!
+While visiting, you may like one of these delicious gluten free cookie recipes, too!

 More gluten free cranberry recipes: